 What is Bladder Control?

 The body stores urine in the bladder.
 During urination, muscles in the bladder contract or tighten.
 This forces urine out of the bladder and into a tube called the urethra that carries urine out of the body.
 At the same time, muscles surrounding the urethra relax and let the urine pass through.
 Spinal nerves control how these muscles move.
 Incontinence occurs if the bladder muscles contract or the muscles surrounding the urethra relax without warning.
-Strengthening these muscles can help alleviate some symptoms.
+Strengthening pelvic floor muscles can help alleviate some symptoms.

 Incontinence can occur for many reasons.
 For example, urinary tract infections, vaginal infection or irritation, constipation, and certain medicines can cause bladder control problems that last a short time.
 Other problems include weak or overactive bladder muscles, blockage from an enlarged prostate, damage to nerves that control the bladder from diseases such as multiple sclerosis or Parkinson's disease, or diseases such as arthritis that can make walking painful and slow.